 After a hearty traditional Irish breakfast this morning we'll begin our day with an easy morning walk through the picturesque Gap of Dunloe.
 The path is a gently descending trail through a verdant valley thick with ferns, woodlands and wildflowers.
 The skyline is dominated by the craggy green peaks of Ireland's tallest mountains, Magillycuddy's Reeks.
 Lunchtime will find us relaxing alongside one of the beautiful lakes of Killarney National Park as we enjoy our meal.
 Fully recharged, we'll board boats for an afternoon water tour of the world famous Lakes of Killarney.
 As stream gives way to lake, and then back to stream, our boatmen guides will wander back and forth across the water pointing out the rich history and important sites of the area.
 Eventually we'll arrive at Ross Castle, the crumbling lakeside stronghold that was the last conquest of Cromwell in 1652.
 Here we'll have transport awaiting us to take us to the nearby town of Killarney.
 Famed for its abundance of pubs, shops, and restaurants, Killarney is the perfect spot to wander, shop, and perhaps dine.
 Tonight you can choose to stay close to home and dine at the wonderful hotel restaurant, or you can go back to Killarney, only minutes away, to enjoy a pub meal and live Irish music!

-Day 3 - Kenmare and the Priest's Leap Walk
+Day 3 - Kenmare and the Old Kenmare Road

-After all our adventures yesterday, we'll need to tuck into our early Irish breakfast this morning to re-fortify us for our day of wandering.
-Today we'll use our private mini-coach to get WAY off the beaten path to meander and explore the back roads and small towns, pausing often to walk the countryside and talk to the locals.
+After all our adventures yesterday, we'll need to tuck into our Irish breakfast this morning to re-fortify us for our day of wandering.
+We'll have some free time to explore the town of Kenmare, then later we'll board our private mini-coach to meander and experience the back roads and small towns, pausing often to wander a bit and mingle with the locals.
 Although we're starting in County Kerry, we'll soon be in County Cork...West Cork, to be exact.
-This area is wonderful for those travelers wishing to slow down and see an un-touristed part of Ireland.
+This area is wonderful for those easy-going souls wishing to slow down and see a less traveled part of Ireland.
 Our route will be on tiny sinuous roads that twist along rivers, through valleys, around mountains, and pass through lovely small towns.
-As the morning wears on we'll have ample opportunities to take photos, tramp around a bit, and admire the beautiful scenery.
+As the morning wears on we'll have ample opportunities to take photos and admire the beautiful scenery.
 Our main obstacle will probably be the occasional herd of sheep on the road!

-By late morning we'll have worked our way out onto the lonely but picturesque Beara peninsula, a stunning landscape few tourists ever discover.
-We’ll have a wonderful walk along the coast, with dramatic seaside cliffs and crashing ocean waves, out to the lighthouse which marks the end of land.
-To the north we’ll have excellent views of the rugged and mountainous Iveragh Peninsula, while to the south the vista of Sheeps Head appears.
-After a hearty Irish countryside lunch, we’re off on the next leg of our adventure, heading north and east into the Shehy Mountains of West Cork.
+After a hearty Irish pub lunch, we’re off on the next leg of our adventure, heading north and east into the Shehy Mountains of West Cork.
 As our delightfully scenic road climbs through the Pass of Kelmaneigh, it becomes smaller and smaller, finally arriving at a charming little town where our afternoon walk starts.
 Whereas our morning walk was dramatic coastal scenery, our afternoon walk is completely different, as it winds through a rolling pastoral terrain.
 Tracts of forest, stone fences, and emerald pastures dotted with farmhouses typify this landscape.

 Ultimately we’ll trek into a picturesque little valley in the middle of nowhere, but with a charming inn that boasts one of the finest restaurants in all of County Cork.
 Best of all, they’ll have a wonderful meal awaiting us!
-Once again we'll feast on local specialties and regional dishes, and of course there'll be no shortage of Guinness, or perhaps Smithwicks, to top it off.
+Once again we'll feast on local specialties and regional dishes, and of course there'll be no shortage of Guinness, (actually the local brew, Murphy's Irish Stout, rules here), to top it off.